-Seated in luxurious leather chairs, you have nearly 180-degrees views of the lakes and mountains of Switzerland.
-You’ll enter the Gotthard tunnel and after a few minutes of darkness, you’ll emerge on the other side and stop at Unesco World Heritage listed Bellinzona or disembark at Lugano.
+Seated in luxurious leather chairs, you have nearly 180-degree views of the lakes and mountains of Switzerland.
+You’ll enter the Gotthard tunnel and after a few minutes of darkness, you’ll emerge on the other side and stop at Unesco World Heritage-listed Bellinzona or disembark at Lugano.

 Once on the train, you’ll glide through the landscape, cross tunnels and see the picturesque village of Wassen from all different angles.
 Once you emerge from the Gotthard tunnel, you’ll find yourself almost in a different country as the Lugano area is quite different from the north.

 This journey on the Gotthard Panorama Express and boat will take more or less the whole day.
 Operated from April until October, you’ll roughly start around 11am and arrive in Lugano at 5pm.
 Of course, you can do part of the route and also vice versa.

 Tickets for the train and boat must be reserved ahead of time.
 Especially in the high season, this is a very popular route and the boat has a first come first serve policy.
 You can find more information about my journey on the Gotthard Panorama Express train here.